stefgrs/cookiecutter-data-science/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── src                <- Source code for use in this project.
+├── {{cookiecutter.repo_name}}  <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
+│   ├── __init__.py    			<- Makes {{cookiecutter.repo_name}} a Python module
 │   │
 │   ├── data           			<- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
 │   ├── features       			<- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │
 │   ├── models         			<- Scripts to train models and then use trained models to make │   │   │                 		predictions
 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
 │   └── visualization  			<- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
 └── tox.ini            			<- tox file with settings for running tox; see tox.readthedocs.io
 ```

 ## Contributing